syntagma/apply-4-net-ninja/README.md

 2. Open the solution file with Visual Studio 2015 or greater.
 3. Read the customer changes in the Email and modify the project.
 3. Commit and push the changes in your forked repository.
-4. Respond the email to the customer detailing the work simulating a real customer.
+4. Respond the email to the customer "Cliente SA" detailing the work simulating a real customer.
 Don't forget to include your URL Repo.
 5. Wait for our contact.

 Thank you for your time.
 We appreciate this effort.